josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐓_איז_נישט_קיין_קליינע_זאַך/README.md

 Not in order to recruit this community into one political position.

 But so that people with serious Jewish learning, communal experience, and ethical steadiness can see the shape of the pressure some people may be carrying, and consider whether there are forms of counsel, practice, framing, or support that might help.

-The request is not that traditional communities make such people fully observant, politically compliant, or ideologically aligned.

 The request is more modest and more urgent: